advait-rao/Grocerify/README.md

 ### Future improvements

 The app could be improved by adding a user interface that allows the user to create and edit the shopping list within the app, without having to access Evernote separately.
-The app could also ask for the user's music taste and prioritize songs that fit that genre.
-I will be implementing a feature that stores a record of songs the user has added to playlists already and prioritise adding new songs.
+It runs with the developer version of Evernote, and I'd have to submit the application for review to get it running on the production version.
+You'd have to persuade me.

 ### Contributing